richardndungu94/Devsecops/Week4-Cloud-Security/Report.md

 Access was restricted to internal services and specific IP ranges, following the **defense-in-depth** security principle.
 This stage strengthened my understanding of VPC subnets, inbound and outbound rules, and the importance of tightly controlled access boundaries.

+# Storage S3

+- Created S3 bucket to store Images.
+- Created IAM Policy for ECS to have permission to add Images and remove them
+- Uploaded Images on the S3.

 ---

 ### **7. Monitoring and Logs**